hutualive/alpine/README.md

 # background
-alpine linux is popular in docker, but the simple, small design also promising for embedded world. so I'm giving it a try to bootstrap to stm32mp1 discovery kit. the main drawback compare to other distributions is less documents, so hope here can help you a little bit to run alpine on armv7 soc like stm32mp1.
+alpine linux is popular in docker, but the simple, small design also promising for embedded world. so I'm giving it a try to bootstrap to stm32mp1 discovery kit(dk2). the main drawback compare to other distributions is less documents, so hope here can help you a little bit to run alpine on armv7 soc like stm32mp1.

 # quick start guide